Clients¶

 Use VPN Tunnel¶

-Add client to VPN policy based tunnel list.
-If you want to make more detailed changes to the tunnels, please go to the VPN Dashboard to manage tunnels.
+Add a client to the VPN tunnel list with MAC-based policy.
+If you need to make detailed adjustments to the tunnels, go to the VPN Dashboard for management.

 Remove Offline Clients¶